-- 1. Make sure the headlamp control is in the OFF position and open the hood. - 2.
-At the back of the headlamp, pull two retainer pins up to release the headlamp assembly. - release the headlamp assembly.
+1. Make sure the headlamp control is in the OFF position and open the hood.

-3. Pull headlamp assembly forward and rotate the bulb socket

-counterclockwise and remove from lamp assembly.

-4. Pull the bulb straight out from the socket and push in the new bulb.
+- 2. At the back of the headlamp, pull two retainer pins up to release the headlamp assembly. - 3.
+Pull headlamp assembly forward and rotate the bulb socket counterclockwise and remove from lamp assembly. - 4.
+Pull the bulb straight out from the socket and push in the new bulb.